Skip to main content

 Oromo (Оромо)

-Oromo is a rolled steamed flatbread with filling, a Uyghur specialty.
-Dough is rolled very thin, spread with meat or vegetable mixture, rolled tightly, coiled into a spiral, and steamed.
-Sliced into rounds with a pinwheel appearance.
-Served with kaymak.
-Dungan and Uyghur restaurants specialize in this.
-Pumpkin oromo is vegetarian-friendly.
+Oromo is a Uyghur dish of rolled, steamed flatbread with a filling inside.
+The dough is rolled out paper-thin, spread with a meat or vegetable mixture, rolled up tight, coiled into a spiral, and steamed.
+Sliced into rounds, each piece looks like a pinwheel.
+It's served with kaymak, and Dungan and Uyghur restaurants are the ones who make it well.
+Pumpkin oromo is the vegetarian version.

 Ashlan-Fu (Ашлан-Фу)